rhiot/gitbook/cloudplatform/cloudplatform.md

 Rhiot comes with a predefined set of Protocol Adapters and backend services that can be used out of the box with your IoT solution.
 Rhiot also provides AMQP IoT Connector implementation based on [ActiveMQ message broker](http://activemq.apache.org).

+It is important to stress that only client sending a payload to the Cloud Platform and service consuming message from the IoT connector are aware of messages semantics.
+It basically means that it is client responsibility to properly encode the message, while it is service responsibility to decode the message.
+Protocol adapters and IoT connector are not aware of the message semantics.